lintnet/lintnet.github.io/docs/index.md

 If you reuse third party libraries as lint rules, you need to check if they are secure.
 Common programing languages such as Python and JavaScript do anything, so attackers can execute malicious codes.
 It would be difficult to ensure security.
-On the other hand, Jsonnet can't access filesystem and network so it's securer than those programming languages.
+On the other hand, Jsonnet restricts access to filesystem and network, and external command execution so it's securer than those programming languages.

 ## Sub projects